Inference on tissue transplantation experiments: Discussion

 Our methods rely on the similarities between experiments.
 Therefore, to infer the result of one experiment, we need to know the results of some similar experiments.
 For example, the \emph{Xenopus laevis} experiments reported by Krneta-Stankic et al. \cite{krneta2010temporal} consider lip and mesoderm tissues, while the \emph{Xenopus laevis} experiments reported by Henry and Grainger \cite{henry1987inductive} consider ectoderm tissues.
 We do not have any information about the transplantation between lip/mesoderm and ectoderm tissues; thus, our methods fail to provide any inference on such experiments.
 This is why we cannot unify all the available experiments of the same species into a single table.
 Besides, how to determine such similarities between tissues/experiments, in the sense of conducting inference, is an essential problem.
 This requires a more fundamental understanding of various species.

 We need many more experiments to verify the proper values of parameters $J_0,h_0,\beta$ in our method.
 These parameters are currently taken somewhat arbitrarily; thus, the results of our methods are not accurate, except the case in Section \ref{S5}.
-Besides, there could be better choices of penalty functions and probability functions.
+Besides, there are other choices of penalty functions and probability functions.

 Once the factors of our methods have been determined, we could learn tissue transplantation with a relatively low cost: conducting a small portion of experiments is enough to infer all the experiments.
 With enough cumulated data, one can even develop a method to infer experimental results directly from features of donor and host tissues.
 Then measuring the properties of $n$ tissues is enough to infer $n\times n$ experiments.
 With that, we can enter a much higher level of understanding of tissue transplantation.